Dsilva019/EDA-of-Major-Outages/README.md

 &emsp;&emsp;&emsp;The chart below displays the distributions of the outages in each season in the SPP Region and the Overall NERC Region distribution of outages in each season.
 I noticed that there does seem to be a difference between the distributions but to test whether the differences are significant or not I decided to perform a hypothesis test.
-Like my previous tests, I chose a significance level of 0.05 as a cut off for my p-value, since a p-value smaller than 0.05 indicates a strong evidence against my null hypothesis.
+Like my previous tests, I chose a significance level of 0.05 as a cut-off for my p-value, since a p-value smaller than 0.05 indicates strong evidence against my null hypothesis.

 <iframe src="assets/outage_dist_spp_overall.html" width=800 height=600 frameBorder=0></iframe>

-Null Hypothesis: There is not a difference between the season distributions between the SPP Region and the overall distribution of the seasons in the NERC Regions.
+Null Hypothesis: There is no difference between the season distributions between the SPP Region and the overall distribution of the seasons in the NERC Regions.

 Alternative Hypothesis: there is a difference between the season distributions between the SPP Region and the overall distribution of the seasons in the NERC Regions.

-For my hypothesis I will use total variation distance, since I am a comparing the distributions of outages in each seasons which are categorical distributions.
-My observed tvd was, 0.123.
+For my hypothesis, I will use total variation distance, since I am comparing the distributions of outages in each season which are categorical distributions.
+My observed tvd was 0.123.

 &emsp;&emsp;&emsp;After performing my hypothesis, I plotted my results in the plot below.
 The plot displays the empirical distributions of the generated TVDs under the null.
 The green line in the plot represents my observed tvd.
 Additionally, my calculated p-value was 0.
 Which can be seen in the graph since there are essentially no tvds generated in the hypothesis test under the null that were equal to or greater than my observed.

 <iframe src="assets/emp_tvd_dist_spp_overall.html" width=800 height=600 frameBorder=0></iframe>

-&emsp;&emsp;&emsp;In conclusion, the probability that the observed TVD came from the distribution of TVDs under that the assumption that null is true is essentially 0.
-Additionally, my p-value was smaller than the 0.05 significance level, we reject the null.
-There is strong enough evidence to suggest that the distribution of outages for each season in the SPP Region is different from the distribution of outages for each season for  Region.
+&emsp;&emsp;&emsp;In conclusion, the probability that the observed TVD came from the distribution of TVDs under the assumption that null is true is essentially 0.
+Additionally, my p-value was smaller than the 0.05 significance level, so we reject the null.
+There is strong enough evidence to suggest that the distribution of outages for each season in the SPP Region is different from the distribution of outages for each season for the Region.